Azure-Samples/sample-mdw-serverless/README.md

 ## Use Case

-An organization with multiple factories and multiple data models is looking for a cost-effective solution that will provide their analytical team a cost-effective solution to analyse the data from all the factories.
-The factories periodically upload data into a storage account and the team is looking for an solution to analyse all this data from all the factories in a report.
+An organization with multiple factories and multiple data models is looking for a cost-effective solution that will provide their analytical team a cost-effective solution to analyze the data from all the factories.
+The factories periodically upload data into a storage account and the team is looking for an solution to analyze all this data from all the factories in a report.

 An organization with multiple factories and data models is looking for a cost-effective solution that will allow their analytical team to combine and analyze data from all the factories in a single report.
 The factories periodically upload data to a storage account, and the solution should be able to process this data and provide insights to the analytical team.